astorDev/nist/queries/article/index.md

 ## TLDR;

-In a few words, since .NET 7 you should use `AsParameters` instead of `FromQuery` to bind a complex objects to a query string.
+In a few words, since .NET 7, you should use `AsParameters` instead of `FromQuery` to bind a complex object to a query string.

 There's more to the `AsParameters` attribute, of course. `FromQuery` also got a few new features in the latest releases - we've covered it in more depth in this article.
-You can find the source code for the playground [here on the GitHub](https://github.com/astorDev/nist/tree/main/queries/playground).
-If you also need a way to convert objects to query string this repository also have a helper package for that.
-It's called `Nist.Queries` and here's how to use it:
+You can find the source code for the playground [here on GitHub](https://github.com/astorDev/nist/tree/main/queries/playground).
+If you also need a way to convert objects to a query string, this repository also has a helper package for that.
+It's called `Nist.Queries`, and here's how to use it:

 ```csharp
 var uri = QueryUri.From("example", new {